Bubba Wallace Used Solar Eclipse To Look For Elusive NASCAR Sponsors

 Darrell Wallace Jr. is resorting to extreme measures to find the NASCAR sponsor he so desperately covets.

 Despite an impressive debut in the Monster Energy NASCAR Cup Series, the currently sponsorless Wallace is without a full-time ride in the sport — though Richard Petty Motorsports is looking to change that.
-And, during Monday’s solar eclipse, the African-American driver aided RPM in its search.
+And, during Monday’s solar eclipse, the 23-year-old driver aided RPM in its search.

 Unfortunately for Wallace, Roush Fenway Racing driver Ricky Stenhouse Jr. just signed a new multi-year deal with Sunny Delight.